lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Heliocentric and topocentric distance of the TNO as a function of time.

 4.5.
-Note the periodic change of the topocentric distance with time resulting from the Earth's motion around the Sun - a different view of the same effect you saw in Step 3.
+The left plot shows the periodic change of the topocentric distance with time resulting from the Earth's motion around the Sun - a different view of the same effect seen in Step 3.
+The right plot shows that this object is on a slightly inbound trajectory with respect to the Sun.

 .. _DP0-3-Portal-3-Step-5: